2021 looks challenging but also promising for flex spaces.

 But we do believe that you can get a fresh new perspective from learning about what other operators are doing.

-We sat down with 3 coworking operators to talk about their reopening strategies:
+We sat down with 4 coworking operators to talk about their 2021 strategies:

-We hope these reopening tips for coworking spaces will help you navigate through the post-pandemic journey.
+Below, you’ll find their special tips for flex and coworking spaces.
+We hope the information will help you navigate through the post-pandemic journey.

 Note: This post is a continuation of the panel discussion we recently hosted together with the mentioned above operators.
 The panel was on the topic of 2020’s challenges, opportunities, and takeaways.
 If you’d like to get some valuable know-how, check out the recording here: Throwback To 2020 – A Crazy Year To Remember.